 This is a common question asked by patients of their physical therapists during initial evaluations.
 Many times, the patient has tried one or the other but was unsure which option would benefit them the most.
-Knowing the benefits of each along with knowing the proper duration for each can help patients manage injuries from the start and speed up the recovery process.
+Knowing the benefits of each and the proper duration can help patients manage injuries from the start and speed up the recovery process.

 When Ice Should Be Used: